 • Blended Learning.
 Only part of the training is transferred to online learning.
 For example, you can ask employees to complete all the prerequisite courses through eLearning and then undergo hands-on training in person.

-To select the right LMS for your business goals, answer the following questions:
+To select the right LMS solution for your business goals, answer the following questions:

 1. Do you intend to host webinars?
 If yes, the list of LMS features should include webinar software or integration with video conferencing services.